• Home

 Deuter uses several different concepts in their suspension systems.
 So the one you have here is based on the idea that the pack remains close to the body.
 This makes it different from their famous trampoline style system used in the Futura packs, which I have been using for 15 years already.

 So you have an X-shaped aluminum frame for stability and rigidity while remaining flexible, and to transfers the load to the hip belt.
 The picture below shows the central ventilation chimney and the padded sections on the sides.
 My guess is that this structure is behind the word Aircontact in the name of the pack.
-The padding is massive and this is an open cell foam with a hollow chamber inside.
+The padding is massive and this is an open-cell foam with a hollow chamber inside.

 When you carry such a pack you always feel those two foam pads on your back.
 So the feeling is quite different when I compare it with my Futura packs.
-I guess this is also dependent on the body shape.
+I guess this is also dependent on body shape.

-You have an adjustable harness here.
-This is what they call the Vari Quick System, a ladder-type structure with a Velcro connection and a tab which wraps around a couple of the ladders which you choose, this all is visible in the picture above.
 I was just experimenting with its when I was trying this pack and can confirm it is very easy to do this.
 This system allows for the torso size in the range 15 – 20 inches.
 Note that there are no numbers or letters to guide you to fit your torso size, pity.
 See how it works:

-The hip belt is with a massive dual density foam for stability and for cushioning, and these different sections are visible in the picture above.
+The hip belt is with a massive dual-density foam for stability and for cushioning, and these different sections are visible in the picture above.
 The belt allows some freedom of movement, much more than what you have in the Futura packs where the connection with the back of the pack is rigid.

 This is an ergonomically cut, compact, ECL hip fins system that custom fit the hips, this means you have pads that precisely adjust to the hip and provide a comfortable hold of the load.
 The front straps are a pull-forward type, so you have a V-shape on both sides and when you pull you have a perfect hugging around your hip bones.